saoirse-defi/CI-MS3-hashboard/README.md

 ##### The user's goals are:

 * To be provided with blockchain data in a format that is easy to navigate and understand.
-* To use this data in order to track funds moving through the blockchain.
+* To use public blockchain data in order to track funds moving through the ecosystem.
-* The ability to save important transactions and have them displayed in a separate area.
+* Prioritise specific transactions.
+* Add small pieces of text to priority transactions.
+* Update text related to priority transactions.

+##### Hashboard satisfies these needs by:
+* Creating a clean data layout with any unnecessary information removed.
-* The power to remove favourited transactions from their dashboard.
+* Allowing the user to search transactions from any public Ethereum address.
-* Recieve email notifications if an address associated with your account is searched via hash-board.com
+* Giving the user the ability to favourite priority transactions.
+* The user is then able to add important text information related to that transaction.
+* This information can be edited if it becomes outdated.
+* Once a user is finished needing to view this transactions, their favourites list can be reset.

 ### Developer & Business Goals

+##### Developer Goals

+* Due to this project being my first Python web application, my main goal was to learn as much as possible about Python web development.
+* In the future, I would like to work as smart contract developer.
+This project, even though it doesn't use any smart contract, is a great project to have in my portfolio.
+* To provide an application which is a useful tool to the crypto community.
+* The application should also keep the user coming back regularly due to the necessity of the product.

+##### Business Goals

+* Use the application's traffic to sell advertising.
+* (Future Feature) Create a premium tier account for heavy users.

-##### Tier Structure
+##### Tier Structure (Future Feature)

-Limit the user to a set number of API calls and favourite transactions.
+Limit the user to a set number of blockchain searches & favourited transactions.
 This will incentivise active users to upgrade to the premium tier.

-Premium tier users will have unlimited access when adding favourite transactions.
+Premium tier users will have unlimited access to search and adding favourite transactions.

 ### User Stories

+1. As a user of this web application I want:
+    * A clean and enjoyable UX, everything should be where I want it.
+    * Fonts that are legible but something a bit different to the norm.
+    * Little to no load times when the website first starts or has to complete a process.

+2. As somebody looking to advertise on this website I would like:
+    * Content that is family friendly and not provocative so our brand doesn't become tarnished.
+    * Heavy user traffic in order to get our brand in front of as many eyeballs as possible.
+    * Fast load times to ensure impatient users don't leave the site.

+### User Stories Testing

 ### Design Choices

+##### Responsive Front-End Framework

+For this project, I decided to use the Materialize framework which is build on the principles of material design.
+After completing the project using this new framework, I can safely say that I prefer it more then Bootstrap which I have used on my previous 2 milestone projects.
+It appears to provide more feedback to the user when they are navigating throughout the web application while remaining responsive on most devices.

 ##### Icons